cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

 Local PostgreSQL Runtime
 - This project includes the pg-embedded dependency to enable running a self-contained PostgreSQL instance without relying on external services.
 (Note: the dependency pg was removed)
 - SQL files under docs/sql/ continue to be the single source of truth for schema and queries (loaded at runtime by utility functions, e.g., readSql).
-- Consumers will be able to configure the database data directory path (with sensible defaults) in higher-level features building on this capability.
+- Consumers can now configure the database data directory path with OpenDbOptions.databaseDir.
+If not provided, the implementation will choose a sensible default directory (for example, ./.thefactory-db/pgdata within the current working directory).
+Alternatively, provide OpenDbOptions.connectionString to connect to an existing PostgreSQL instance.

 Usage in Other Projects
 - Add as a local dependency or install from your registry.
-Provide a Postgres connection string.
+Provide either a Postgres connection string or rely on the embedded runtime with a default data directory.
 - Example:
   - import { openDatabase } from 'thefactory-db'
+  - const db = await openDatabase({ databaseDir: ".thefactory-db/pgdata" }) // or omit for default
-  - const db = await openDatabase({ connectionString: process.env.DATABASE_URL! })
+  - // or: const db = await openDatabase({ connectionString: process.env.DATABASE_URL })
   - await db.addEntity(...); const rows = await db.searchEntities(...);